semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Dashboards

-A Semaphore 2.0 `Dashboard` is a place when you can define multiple `widgets` in order to overview the operations of your current Semaphore 2.0 organization.
+A Semaphore 2.0 `Dashboard` is a place when you can keep the `widgets` that you define in order to overview the operations of your current Semaphore 2.0 organization.

 A `widget` is used for watching the activity of pipelines and workflows according to certain criteria that are defined using filters that help you narrow down the displayed information.

-As it happens with `secrets`, each `dashboards` is associated with a given organization.
+As it happens with `secrets`, each `dashboard` is associated with a given organization.
 Therefore, in order to view a specific `dashboard` you should be connected to the organization the `dashboard` belongs to.